-Released in April 1992, through Turbo Music, Rites of the Black Mass
+Released in April 1992, through Turbo Music, Rites of the Black

-was unable to maintain such consistency with its later output, their debut is well worth listening to.
+band was unable to maintain such consistency with its later output, their debut is well worth listening to.

-I recall first hearing this album one night after watching some old horror
+I recall first hearing this album one night after watching some old

-of the Ancients from Pestilence, Acheron definitely stood out.
+Testimony of the Ancients from Pestilence, Acheron definitely stood out.

 The album features twenty tracks, ten proper songs with intros in-between.